isabellelii/my_portfolio/README.md

 # Portfolio
-Deployed version of my portfolio:  https://isabellelidberg.netlify.com/
+Deployed version of my portfolio:  https://isabellelidberg.netlify.com/ (WIP)

 On this project, I created a portfolio with all of my previous projects during CraftAcademy bootcamp.